ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_FigureCCBox3_1_hiatus.md

 Recipe & diagnostics:
 ---------------------
-Recipe used: recipes/ipccar6wg1ch3/recipe_ipccwg1ar6ch3_hiatus_summary.yml
+Recipe used: recipes/ipccar6wg1ch3/recipe_ipccwg1ar6ch3_fig_ccb3_1.yml

-Diagnostic(s) used: e.g. diag_scripts/ipcc_ar6/tsline.ncl
+Diagnostics used:
-Please describe this diagnostic:
+- diag_scripts/ar6ch3_hiatus/trend.ncl
+- diag_scripts/ar6ch3_hiatus/composite.ncl
+- diag_scripts/ar6ch3_hiatus/draw.ncl
+- diag_scripts/ar6ch3_hiatus/summary_percentiles.ncl

 Expected image path:
 --------------------
-- recipe_ipccwg1ar6ch3_hiatus_summary_YYYYMMDD_HHMMSS/plots/diagnostic_name/subdirectory/filename.extension
+- recipe_ipccwg1ar6ch3_fig_ccb3_1_YYYYMMDD_HHMMSS/plots/trend_hiatus_posthiatus_5x5/plot_refHadCRUT5_HadCRUT5mean/hiatus_and_posthiatus_pdfs.pdf

 Recipe generations tools:
 -------------------------
 Were any tools used to populate the recipe? if so what were they?
 N/A if not applicable.
+N/A

 Ancillary figures and datasets:
 -------------------------------
-If the recipe is based on recipe_ar6ch3_hiatus_summary.yml, it will creates summary tables of percentiles values of 1998-2012 GMST trends in CMIP5 and CMIP6 calculated based on resolution, anomaly definition, and masking of individual observational datasets.
+In addition to Cross-Chapter Box 3.1 Figure 1, This recipe will create tables summarizing percentiles values of 1998-2012 GMST trends in CMIP5 and CMIP6 calculated based on the resolution, anomaly definition, and masking of individual observational datasets.